 Fair Elections Center is an Equal Opportunity Employer.
 We value diversity in our work environment and believe it furthers our mission.
 Applicants from diverse backgrounds are strongly encouraged to apply.

 Fair Elections Center is an Equal Opportunity Employer.
-We value diversity in our work environment and believe it furthers our mission.
-Applicants from diverse backgrounds are encouraged to apply.
+We value diversity in our work environment and believe it furthers our mission to create and preserve an inclusive democracy for all voters and underrepresented and marginalized communities in particular.
+Applicants from diverse backgrounds are strongly encouraged to apply.

 To apply, please send a cover letter, resume, and writing sample with the subject line “Summer 2023” to firstname.lastname@example.org.
 This vacancy will be filled quickly, so the deadline for applications is Friday March 17, 2023.